Avoid Queue Jumping

 Calling home has never been so easy

-This approach makes a sensible assumption that the queue that you scheduled an operation from is the queue that you want that operation to be called back on.
+This approach makes a sensible assumption that the queue from which you scheduled an operation is the queue that you want that operation to be called back on.
 By using a defaulted parameter (callbackQueue) in the init'er if that assumption proves to be false, the callback queue can be overridden with a more appropriate queue.

-To see this project in action head over to the repo and clone the project.
+To see this project in action, head over to the repository and clone the project.